 The first step in leasing a vehicle from GSA Fleet is to contact a Regional Office or local servicing Fleet Management Center (FMC).
 If a suitable vehicle is not immediately available, the request will be logged onto a waiting list.
-Requests that cannot be filled locally may be sent in writing to GSA Fleet Central Office at:
+Requests that cannot be filled locally can be sent in writing to GSA Fleet Central Office at:

-Office of Motor Vehicle Management (QMD)
+Office of Fleet Management (QMD)